ORNL/cpp-proposals-pub/D1673/blas_interface.md

 * `layout_blas_general`
 * `layout_blas_symmetric`
+* `layout_blas_symmetric_packed`
 * `layout_blas_triangular`
+* `layout_blas_triangular_packed`

-These layouts have "tag" template parameters that control their behavior.
-The `layout_blas_symmetric` and `layout_blas_triangular` layouts are not strided, and depending on a tag may not be contiguous.
+These layouts have "tag" template parameters that control their behavior; see below.
-In addition, the `layout_blas_symmetric` layout is not unique.
-(That is, the index pairs `(i,j)` and `(j,i)` refer to the same matrix element in memory.)

 These layouts would thus be the first additions to the layouts in P0009 that are not unique, contiguous, and strided.
-We've discussed above how algorithms cannot be written generically if they have output arguments with non-unique layouts.
-Furthermore, the triangular layouts introduce a new idea to `P0009`, namely that some indices in the Cartesian product of the object's extents are not actually valid indices for writing to the object.
-(Indices not in that triangle belong to some matrix, but not the triangle matrix represented by the layout.)
-The triangular layouts are still unique, but the extents do not suffice to determine the set of validly writeable indices.
+We've discussed above how algorithms cannot be written generically if they have output arguments with nonunique layouts.
+Furthermore, the unpacked triangular layouts introduce a new idea to P0009, namely that some indices in the Cartesian product of the object's extents are not actually valid indices for writing to the object.
+The unpacked triangular layouts are still unique, but the extents do not suffice to determine the set of validly writeable indices.
 This also means that algorithms cannot be written generically, even for supposedly unique layouts.
+(See the "Options and votes" section below.)

 Thus, we impose the following rules:

-* Unless otherwise specified, our functions accept input objects that are not also output objects, that they have any of the following
+* Unless otherwise specified, our functions accept input objects that are not also output objects, as long as they have any of the following layouts:
-  layouts:

   * any layout defined in P0009 or this proposal, or

-  * any user-defined layout.
+  * any user-defined layout for which any multi-index in the Cartesian product of its extents is a valid multi-index for accessing the object.

 * Unless otherwise specified, none of our functions of our functions accept output arguments with nonunique or triangular layouts.